clojurewerkz/cassaforte/README.md

  * Support URI connections to be friendly to Heroku and other PaaS providers.

 ## Project Maturity

-Cassaforte is *young and incomplete*.
-It almost certainly is not useable enough for anyone but the author.
+We use Cassaforte heavily for our monitoring solution, that processes fairly large amount of data.
-When Cassaforte matures, we will update this section.
+Until DataStax makes a stable, non RC release of java-driver that we use underneath, we can't make a final release.
+Project is known to behave well, it's tested and used in production.

 ## Supported Features

- * Connection to a single node
+ * Connection to a single node and cluster
- * Create, destroy keyspace
+ * _All_ CQL operations
  * CQL 3.0 queries, including queries with placeholders (?, a la JDBC)
- * Deserialization of column names and values according to response schema (not all types are supported yet)
+ * Deserialization of column names and values according to response schema

 ## Supported Clojure versions

-Cassaforte is built from the ground up for Clojure 1.3 and up.
+Cassaforte is built from the ground up for Clojure 1.4 and up.

 ## Supported Apache Cassandra versions